Communication Subsystem

 Scoped Recording and Event Sinks

-Recording reuses the same event vocabulary as the outbound firewall but at a different boundary.
-The firewall decides whether an event reaches clients; recording decides whether an already-allowed envelope is copied into an in-memory buffer for later sink delivery.
+Recording reuses the same event vocabulary as the outbound filter but at a different boundary.
+The filter allows or suppresses browser and recorder disclosure; recording decides whether an allowed envelope is copied into a bounded in-memory buffer for later sink delivery.

 async with communicator.recording(